Entry-level IT interview questions

 Another good way to turn a gap in your knowledge into a positive is to show your enthusiasm and explain to the interviewer that you haven’t had the chance yet to learn X programme, but that you really want to the chance to become experienced through this role.

-Visit our blog to find out more about the skills and qualifications required for graduate technology jobs.
+Visit our blog to find out more about the skills required for technology jobs.